Do not let child sexual exploitation in Lancashire go unreported

 Detective Superintendant Ian Whitehead, the Constabulary’s Head of Public Protection and Deputy Chair of Lancashire Safeguarding Children Board, is the conference facilitator.

-It is acknowledged that in Lancashire the unsolved case of teenager Charlotte Downes, who went missing in 2003 in Blackpool, was a wake-up call alerting police to the need for more and wider awareness of child sexual exploitation.
+It is acknowledged that in Lancashire the unsolved case of teenager Charlene Downes, who went missing in 2003 in Blackpool, was a wake-up call alerting police to the need for more and wider awareness of child sexual exploitation.

 DS Whitehead said: “We are seeing year on year increases in referrals and crimes and I think that’s probably due to higher raising of awareness.”